Crewe Alexandra F.C. Academy

 The Crewe Alexandra F.C.
 Academy is the player development centre of English Football League club Crewe Alexandra F.C.
 Set up by manager Dario Gradi in the late 1980s, it achieved official status as an FA Youth Academy in the late 1990s.
 By concentrating on developing its own players the club remained profitable (a rare thing in lower-division football at the time) by selling them on after they have gained experience with Crewe.
 The Academy is known to stress technical excellence, which accords with the aim to have the first team play attractive, passing football.
-Academy graduates include full England internationals Rob Jones, Danny Murphy, Seth Johnson and Dean Ashton and Wales international David Vaughan, plus the club's current manager and assistant manager.
+Academy graduates include full England internationals Rob Jones, Danny Murphy, Seth Johnson and Dean Ashton and Wales international David Vaughan, plus the club's current manager and previous manager.